Skip to main content

 cd my-bitbybit-playcanvas-app

-Next, install the Bitbybit PlayCanvas package and its necessary worker dependencies:
+Next, install the Bitbybit PlayCanvas package:

 npm install @bitbybit-dev/playcanvas